Floating Crypto Islands and the Hunt for a Decentralized Utopia

 Although it might be hasty to write off Galt’s Gulch Chile as an elaborate con, several involved parties have accused the leadership of corruption.

-However, it’s worth crediting GGC for its early (for crypto) attempt to build a digital-asset based economy.
-For perspective, Bitcoin’s price hovered was around $125 during the duration of the attempt.
+However, it’s worth crediting GGC for its early (for crypto) attempt to build a digital-asset-based economy.
+For perspective, Bitcoin’s price hovered around $125 during the duration of the attempt.
 The irony is that the $1.5 million in sales in Bitcoin GGC was able to generate in 2013 would be about $10 – $105 million today (assuming price fluctuations in 2013, information provided by The Economist).

-Blockchain-based governance models weren’t necessarily as fleshed out back then as they were today.
-The lack of transparency and trust would have easily been solved by a variety of offerings today.
+Blockchain-based governance models weren’t necessarily as fleshed out back then as they are today.
+Today, a variety of offerings would easily solve the lack of transparency and trust.

 Final Thoughts